Gregory Bateson: Career

 In 1928, Bateson lectured in linguistics at the University of Sydney.

 From 1931 to 1937, he was a Fellow of St. John's College, Cambridge.
 He spent the years before World War II in the South Pacific in New Guinea and Bali doing anthropology.

 In the 1940s, he helped extend systems theory and cybernetics to the social and behavioral sciences.

-Although initially reluctant to join the intelligence services, Bateson served in OSS during World War II along with dozens of other anthropologists.
+Although initially reluctant to join the intelligence services, Bateson served in the OSS during World War II along with dozens of other anthropologists.
 He was stationed in the same offices as Julia Child (then Julia McWilliams), Paul Cushing Child, and others.
 He spent much of the war designing 'black propaganda' radio broadcasts.
 He was deployed on covert operations in Burma and Thailand, and worked in China, India, and Ceylon as well.
 Bateson used his theory of schismogenesis to help foster discord among enemy fighters.
 He was upset by his wartime experience and disagreed with his wife over whether science should be applied to social planning or used only to foster understanding rather than action.

-In Palo Alto, California, Bateson developed the double-bind theory, together with his colleagues Donald Jackson, Jay Haley and John H. Weakland, also known as the Bateson Project (1953–1963).
+In Palo Alto, California, Bateson developed the double-bind theory, together with his non-colleagues Donald Jackson, Jay Haley and John H. Weakland, also known as the Bateson Project (1953–1963).

 In 1956, he became a naturalised citizen of the United States.

 Bateson was one of the original members of the core group of the Macy conferences in cybernetics (1941–1960), and the later set on Group Processes (1954–1960), where he represented the social and behavioral sciences.

-In the 1970s, he taught at the Humanistic Psychology Institute in San Francisco, renamed the Saybrook University, and in 1972 joined the faculty of Kresge College at the University of California, Santa Cruz.
+In the 1970s, he taught at the Humanistic Psychology Institute in San Francisco, which was renamed the Saybrook University, and in 1972 joined the faculty of Kresge College at the University of California, Santa Cruz.

 In 1976, he was elected a Fellow of the American Academy of Arts and Sciences.

 California Governor Jerry Brown appointed him to the Regents of the University of California, a position he held until his death, although he resigned from the Special Research Projects committee in 1979 in opposition to the university's work on nuclear weapons.

-Bateson spent the last decade of his life developing a "meta-science" of epistemology to bring together the various early forms of systems theory developing in different fields of science.
+Bateson spent the last decade of his life developing a "meta-science" of epistemology to bring together the various early forms of systems theory developed in different fields of science.